dsmiller95/SimpleSave/Assets/com.dman.simple-json-save-system/README.md

-# Player prefs inspired save system
+# Player prefs inspired json save system

-Save data is organized into contexts, which are keyed by strings.
-This allows for saving and loading into save slots, or saving and loading a "root" context.
+A way to save data to a json file in a way which resembles the Unity PlayerPrefs API.
+Also supports unity json serializable types.

 ## Installation